Hartley County License Hearing Guide

 What It Is

-- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to show "a preponderance of the evidence" (more likely than not) that you were driving under the influence.
+Lower Burden of Proof Than Criminal Trial: The burden of proof at an ALR hearing is lower than in a criminal trial.
+The DPS only needs to show that it is more likely than not that the conditions for suspension were met, rather than proving it beyond a reasonable doubt.

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), or any medical records that might explain a high BAC reading.
+Gather Evidence: Collect any evidence that supports your case, such as:

 Possible Outcomes